-- 1. Insert the SFP+ with the black bail latch into the Master Point-to-Point component optical port. - 2.
-Insert the SFP+ with the blue bail latch into the Secondary Point-to-Point component optical port.
-Insert optical transceivers as follows: - a Shortly before installation, remove each SFP+ optical transceiver from its box. - b Correctly align the SFP+ optical transceiver with the optical port. - c Gently press the SFP+ optical transceiver into the port until it snaps into place. - d Shortly before making connections, remove the protective cap from each transceiver optical connector receptacle. - 3.
+- 1. Insert the SFP28 with the black bail latch into the Master Point-to-Point component optical port. - 2.
+Insert the SFP28 with the blue bail latch into the Secondary Point-to-Point component optical port.

+Insert optical transceivers as follows:

+- a Shortly before installation, remove the SFP28 optical transceiver from its box, then remove the protective cap from the transceiver optical connector receptacle. - b Correctly align the SFP28 optical transceiver with the optical port. - c Gently press the SFP28 optical transceiver into the port until it snaps into place. - 3.
 Connect Master and Secondary Point-to-Point components.

-Connect the SFP+ optical transceivers using single mode optical fiber (LC-UPC/LC-UPC).
+Note: Each Secondary component can be connected to one Master component only.
+Connect the SFP28 optical transceivers using single mode optical fiber (LC-UPC/LC-UPC).